prichardsondev/smcc-weather-map/README.md

 #### Notes:
 - Data is pushed every 15 minutes
-- Change DATA_INTERVAl_MINUTES in .env for testing
+- Change DATA_INTERVAL_MINUTES in .env for testing
 - Waiting .5 minutes for results is better the 15 minutes -)
 - Change back to 15 when done testing so we don't clog up the database
 - Check for your apple at: